aresdevo/animaide/readme.md

 ![Extra Sliders](images/extra_sliders_sample.jpg)

-There is another workflow where you can jump from key to key and adjusting each one just with the keyboard.
+There is another workflow where you can jump from key to key and adjust each one just with the keyboard.
 For that there are some shortcuts:

 ```
 Toward the Left Neighboring Key: (-)